-A flight is a continuous series of stairs between landings.
-If there are too many stairs (or steps) in a single flight (without being broken up by landings) it can be tiring to walk up, disorientating to walk down, and if there’s a fall, increases the risk that there will be a serious injury.
+If there are too many steps in a single flight (without being broken up by landings) it can be tiring to walk up, disorientating to walk down, and if there’s a fall, it increases the risk that there will be a serious injury.
 Too few and the staircase will take up significantly more space, as well as being slower to ascend and descend.

 Most flights of stairs average out at 12 or 13 steps but it depends on the height of the staircase, the location of the stairs (as stair height regulations differ between public and private buildings and between countries), and the purpose of a staircase (as fire escapes have more specific rules than other sorts of stairs).